PredixDev/MobileExample-Microservice-AssetIntegration/README.md

-# MOBILE-ASSET-MICROSERVICE(v0.1)
+# MobileExample-Microservice-AssetIntegration(v0.1)
-A sample micro-service which communicates with Predix-Assets service instance and pushes data to Predix-Mobile service instance which gets synced on devices running Predix mobile app.
+A sample micro-service which communicates with Predix-Assets service instance and pushes data to Predix-Mobile service instance which gets synced on devices running Predix Mobile app.

 ## Configuration